 We All Need a Little Forest Bathing

-Note from Jennifer: I’m excited to introduce you to our newest contributor at Healing Redefined.
+Note from Jennifer: I’m excited to introduce you to our newest contributor at 20 something allergies.
 Paisley Hansen is a freelance writer who will stop by once a month to share some great new therapy ideas like this one…

 While you may not have heard of the term shinrin-yoku, or forest bathing, the Forest Agency of Japan has prescribed ‘activities in the woods’ as a way to increase wellness and alleviate stress among their people.